Exploring Chain-of-Thought Style Prompting for Text-to-SQL: Results and Analysis

-\paragraph{Format of In-Context Examples.} Finally, we show the performance of Codex using two prompt formats, API docs and Create Table + Select 3.
+\paragraph{Format of In-Context Examples.} Finally, we show the performance of Codex using two prompt formats, API docs and Create Table + Select 3 (Table \ref{tb:impactofschemaprompt}).
 Due to OpenAI's prompt length restrictions, we use 4 in-context examples in this experiment.
-Although Create Table + Select 3 format includes foreign key information and database content, compared with API docs, there is only a negligible improvement in performance for the standard prompting; it also results in a slight decrease in the accuracy of Codex using \QDEMP and \QDEMPTB prompting methods.
-Therefore, we use API docs as our default format and leave further experiments as future work.
+Although Create Table + Select 3 format includes foreign key information and database content, compared with API docs, it brings a negligible improvement in performance for standard prompting and a (slight) decrease for \QDEMP and \QDEMPTB prompting methods.
+Nonetheless, \QDEMP is still the best prompting method under this format.
+Therefore, we use API docs as our default format due to its efficiency and leave further experiments for future work.